top of page

 • Apply lemon oil to rosewood or ebony fretboards 1–2 times per year.

-• Avoid using oil on maple fretboards.
+• Avoid using oil on maple fretboards and clear coat finish fretboard.

 4. Periodic Setup